erdeneryesil/NeuralNetworkCore/README.md

 ### Native
-Can be used if the real-world data is already in the range 0-1 and therefore does not need any transformations.
+Can be used if the real-world data is already in the range 0-1 and therefore does not need any convertions.
 The real world data and the data stored in the instance of class Native are exactly the same and have a value between 0 and 1.
 The value in object Native is not modificated.
 If scaling is required in a different range according to the activation function of the output layer, it is calculated instantly and returned.

 ## Designing An Artificial Neural Network